Let’s cut to the chase.

 That’s why the sales demonstration is so important.
 It’s your chance to make a good first impression on the buyer and convince them that your product is exactly what they need to address their pain points.

-And if you use interactive demo software like Walnut, it’s easy to create and deliver interactive sales demonstrations that can be personalized based on use case, vertical, or any other need a prospect may have.
-Not to mention, demo platforms (like WALNUT) let you analyze your demo performance so you can understand how to make improvements to demos going forward.
+And if you use interactive demo software, it’s easy to create and deliver interactive sales demonstrations that can be personalized based on use case, vertical, or any other need a prospect may have.
+Not to mention, demo platforms let you analyze your demo performance so you can understand how to make improvements to demos going forward.